 How do you contact me?

 Office hours are your time.
 If you have questions about anything related to the course material, the course itself, Norse language and/or culture in general, study abroad opportunities, a major or minor in Scandinavian Studies, or anything else, please come by my office hours.
-My office hours are from 10:30 AM - 11:30 AM on Tuesdays and Thursdays in Raitt Hall Room 305U.
+My office hours are from 10:30 AM - 11:30 AM on Mondays and Wednesdays in Raitt Hall Room 305U.
 If you are unable to make these hours because of scheduling issues or personal reasons, I am also available by appointment.

 Please do email me with questions (firstname.lastname@example.org).
 I will try to reply to all emails concerning material not on the syllabus within 24 hours.
 I only check email during business hours, or from 9:00 AM to 5:00 PM.
 Keep in mind that we meet for class early in the morning, so if you email me with a question after 5:00 PM, I will not respond until after the next class meeting.
 Please plan accordingly.